shan-weiqiang/shan-weiqiang.github.io/_posts/2026-07-25-proxy-arp-isolated-subnet-case-study.md

 1. diagnose the surprising local Proxy ARP and traceroute results;
 2. follow a packet from a private host through Layer 2, routers, NAT, and back;
-3. separate symmetric IP/transport behavior from the practical asymmetry between an initiator and a responder.
+3. locate state in IP, UDP, TCP, NAT, and applications, then explain the practical asymmetry between an initiator and a responder.

 ## Part I — Diagnosing the local Proxy ARP case